dbt-labs/docs.getdbt.com/website/docs/quickstarts/manual-install-qs.md

 ## Schedule a job

+We recommend using dbt Cloud as the easiest and most reliable way to schedule a job and automate your dbt project in production.
+Refer to [Deploy dbt](/docs/deploy/deployments) for more info.

-We recommend using dbt Cloud to schedule a job.
-For more information about using dbt Core to schedule a job, see [dbt airflow](/blog/dbt-airflow-spiritual-alignment) blog post or [deployments](/docs/deploy/deployments).
+For more information about using dbt Core to schedule a job, refer [dbt airflow](/blog/dbt-airflow-spiritual-alignment) blog post.